In case you want to use the adapter for your own work, consider the following notes.

-Fluidparticipant, the application of Dirichlet boundary conditions is much more common.
-The treatment of boundary conditions in general is very specific to the considered application case and cannot be included in the adapter as presented here.
-Even if you couple your own structure solver, the boundary conditions resulting from the coupling might be different e.g. depending on your configuration (Lagrangian vs Eulerian).
-However, in this programs we show everything based on coupling the application to other participant by Neumann boundary conditions.
-The treatment of Dirichlet boundary conditions is dedicated to future work of this adapter (examples).
+Fluid participant, the application of Dirichlet boundary conditions is much more common.
+The treatment of boundary conditions is very specific to the considered application case and cannot be included in the adapter as presented here.
+Even if you couple your own structure solver, the boundary conditions resulting from the coupling might be different, e.g. depending on your configuration (Lagrangian vs Eulerian).
+However, in this code we show everything based on coupling the application to other participant by Neumann boundary conditions.
+The treatment of Dirichlet boundary conditions is dedicated to future work of this adapter / adapter examples.
 You might find useful information in the deal.II own tutorials.
 If you have done or are currently doing something similar, let us know.

-- as opposed to preCICE itself, there is currently no option to switch between the coupling data type (i.e. vector data and scalar data).
-This is triggered by the fact, that we use for FSI purely vector valued data for coupling.
+As opposed to preCICE itself, there is currently no option to switch between the coupling data type (i.e. vector data and scalar data).
+This is triggered by the fact that we use purely vector valued data for (FSI) coupling.
 Have a look in the extensive source code documentation of the

 consistent, since we need to interpolate from the support points to the quadrature points.
 If we use a